-Lindiwe Dovey is a scholar, teacher, film festival founder/director, curator and filmmaker, whose South African identity has been a major source of inspiration in her work.
-She is currently Reader (Associate Professor) in Screen Arts and Industries at SOAS, University of London.
+Lindiwe Dovey is a film scholar, curator, teacher, and filmmaker, whose South African identity has been a major source of inspiration in her work.
+She is Professor of Film and Screen Studies at SOAS, University of London, where she also co-chairs the Centre for Creative Industries, Media, and Screen Studies.
 She co-founded the Cambridge African Film Festival, the UK’s oldest annual African film festival, which she directed and curated for many years, and she also co-founded Film Africa, London’s African film festival, for which she was the Co-Director and the Film Programme Director in 2011 and 2012.

-Lindiwe Dovey received her BA Honors from Harvard University and her PhD from the University of Cambridge, and has published widely on African film, and film and cultural studies more broadly.
-Her first book African film and literature: adapting violence to the screen (Columbia University Press, 2009) won a Choice Outstanding Award, and her new book Curating Africa in the Age of Film Festivals (Palgrave Macmillan, 2015) has been called “an essential read” by Cameron Bailey, Artistic Director of the Toronto International Film Festival.
+Lindiwe received her BA Honors from Harvard University and her PhD from the University of Cambridge, and has published widely on African film, and film and cultural studies more broadly.
+Her first book African film and literature: adapting violence to the screen (Columbia University Press, 2009) won a Choice Outstanding Award, and her second book Curating Africa in the Age of Film Festivals (Palgrave Macmillan, 2015) has been called “an essential read” by Cameron Bailey, Artistic Director of the Toronto International Film Festival.